Hello, world

 Let's code like a real Rubyist and clear the unnecessary parentheses from our code:

-in the last line is unnecessary.
+in the last line of that method is unnecessary.

 So, let's clear our code a little more: